Grief Treatment Plans

 • Decrease extreme grief: Reduce the potential for harmful behaviors relating to grief and loss, such as substance abuse or disordered eating, and learn healthy coping techniques to address feelings.

-• Correct irrational thinking: Challenge irrational or unreasonable thoughts with reality and identify specific areas of distortion relating to past grief and loss.
+• Challenge irrational thinking: Challenge irrational or unreasonable thoughts with reality and identify specific areas of distortion relating to past grief and loss.

-• Deal with uncomfortable feelings: Deal with sadness, “what-ifs” and survivor guilt resulting from grief and loss.
+• Address uncomfortable feelings: Deal with sadness, “what-ifs” and survivor guilt resulting from grief and loss.

 As a mental health professional, thoroughly understanding grief can prevent you from overtreating healthy symptoms while identifying warning signs.
 Grief comes in many shapes and sizes, so it's vital to keep all sessions with your clients well-documented so you can monitor their progression and determine if they need clinical intervention or treatment adjustments.